elementary-Inc/blog/_posts/2021/2021-12-20-elementary-os-6-1-available-now.md

 <figcaption>The new OS 6.1 Jólnir wallpaper</figcaption>
 </figure>

 We also switched the default wallpaper over to the dark variant of the OS 6 wallpaper designed in partnership with the creative agency [Freehive](https://freehive.com/) and photographer [Brendon Porter](https://brendonporter.com/), released under the [Creative Commons BY-SA 4.0 license](http://creativecommons.org/licenses/by-sa/4.0/).
-If you're coming from OS 6 and have not changed the default wallpaper, you'll automatically be switched ove—but both light and dark versions remain available in _System Settings_ → _Desktop_ → _Wallpaper_.
+If you're coming from OS 6 and have not changed the default wallpaper, you'll automatically be switched over—but both light and dark versions remain available in _System Settings_ → _Desktop_ → _Wallpaper_.

 ## System Settings